clojurewerkz/elastisch/README.md

 ### Will Native Java API Be Supported?

-Elastisch will support ES' native (non-HTTP) Java API in one of the next releases.
+Elastisch will support ES' native (non-HTTP) Java API in one of the future releases.